The Green Papers

 Schedule of Elections from the Virginia Department of Elections.

-Presidential Primary Election from the Virginia Department of Elections.
+Presidential Primary Election and Presidential Candidates from the Virginia Department of Elections.

 13 September 2023: Perry-Bey v Trump, 1:23cv-1165 lawsuit to keep former President Donald Trump off the Virginia Republican Presidential Primary ballot.